msdale/whats-up/README.md

 This server uses the Express server, mongoDB and the mongoose ODM to manage and manipulate data stored in the mongoDB database instance.

-See the following demo to understand the functionality available through the REST API using the HTTP GET method.
+See the following demo to understand the functionality available through the REST API using the HTTP GET method for all User(s) and all Thought(s).

 (github link to mp4)

+See the following demo to understand the functionality available through the REST API using the HTTP GET method for single User and single Thought.

+(github link to mp4)

+See the following demo to understand the functionality available through the REST API using the HTTP POST, PUT, and DELETE methods for a User.

+(github link to mp4)

-See the following demos to understand the functionality available through the REST API using the HTTP POST, PUT, and DELETE methods.
+See the following demo to understand the functionality available through the REST API using the HTTP POST, PUT, and DELETE methods for a Thought.

+(github link to mp4)

+See the following demo to understand the functionality available through the REST API using the HTTP POST and DELETE methods for friends.

+(github link to mp4)

+See the following demo to understand the functionality available through the REST API using the HTTP POST and DELETE methods for reactions (to thoughts).

 (github link to mp4)